andrew-edwards/csas-latex/README.md

 Document - Right-click Tagged - Fix - 'Some difficult pages' okay

 Page Content - expand - Character Encoding shows ones that aren't encoded.
+Try and fix (have to do in tex not the .pdf; not sure what to do with Chris's current ones).
 'A few' are okay with CSAS.

+3.Tables that break across pages - may or may not be allowed to have the \longtable footer and subsequent header.
+Brittany is checking.

+4.No dotted lines in Tables.

+5.No side-by-side figures with separate captions; i.e. must all be the same figure.
+See \twofigRHb in Redbanded.

+6.Need Chris's template for properly making Table of Contents and labelling Appendices.
+He keeps that in Latex and so gets the Abstract translation and puts that into .tex.